iblasquez/tuto-copilot-genai/docs/en/index.md

 * **[3.
 Assisting with the Implementation of New Business Rules in a Simple Legacy Project][part_3]**
 * **[4.
 Assisting with Working on Complex Legacy Project][part_4]**

-You will also find some useful [links][links] that were consulted while writing this tutorial.
+You will also find some [Useful Resources][Resources] that were consulted while writing this tutorial.

 This tutorial comes with a form.
 Feel free to [fill out this form](https://forms.gle/YquLZ7CMsmmgvwHUA) as you go through the tutorial.